Wilton Failure to Appear Lawyer

 Additionally, when someone has been convicted of a felony and released on probation, if the court calls a hearing for an alleged probation violation and the person on probation fails to appear, then they may also be found guilty of failure to appear.

-Penalties for failure to appear are levied in addition to any consequences involved in the original case.
-Felony failure to appear is also referred to in Wilton as failure to appear in the first degree.
+Penalties for missing a court appearance are levied in addition to any consequences involved in the original case.
+Felony failure to appear is also referred to as an offense in the first degree.

 Could a Failure to Appear Be Charged as a Misdemeanor?